DerJimno/substrings/README.md

 # substrings
-A method that returns string duplicates number
+A method that returns a string sub-string's number from an array